mubaraqwahab/thinkdev/src/slides/05-bindings-again.md

 <section data-auto-animate>

 We can create a new variable to refer to the value of a previous one.
 Now we have two names bound to the same value.
-Note that we're **not** binding a variable to another.
+Note that we're **not** binding a variable to another. {data-id="varbindDesc"}

 <pre data-id="varbind"><code data-line-numbers data-trim class="language-js">
 let x = "Hey there"